mikedoubintchik/ai-card-game/README.md

 ## Run project locally
 - Run `yarn start`

+## To Do
+- Disable higher/lower buttons until guess calculation is complete

 ## Assumptions
 - If the same value card is drawn, it counts as a correct guess